-Born into slavery in Virginia in the mid-to-late 1850s, Booker T. Washington put himself through school and became a teacher after the Civil War.
+Born into slavery, Booker T. Washington put himself through school and became a teacher after the Civil War.
 In 1881, he founded the Tuskegee Normal and Industrial Institute in Alabama (now known as Tuskegee University), which grew immensely and focused on training African Americans in agricultural pursuits.
 A political adviser and writer, Washington clashed with intellectual W.E.B.
 Du Bois over the best avenues for racial uplift.

-In 1872, Booker T. Washington left home and walked 500 miles to Hampton Normal Agricultural Institute in Virginia.
-Along the way he took odd jobs to support himself.
+In 1872, Washington left home and walked 500 miles to Hampton Normal Agricultural Institute in Virginia.
+Along the way, he took odd jobs to support himself.
 He convinced administrators to let him attend the school and took a job as a janitor to help pay his tuition.
 The school's founder and headmaster, General Samuel C. Armstrong, soon discovered the hardworking Washington and offered him a scholarship, sponsored by a white man.
-Armstrong had been a commander of a Union African-American regiment during the Civil War and was a strong supporter of providing newly freed slaves with a practical education.
+Armstrong had been a commander of a Union African American regiment during the Civil War and was a strong supporter of providing newly freed enslaved people with a practical education.
 Armstrong became Washington's mentor, strengthening his values of hard work and strong moral character.

-Booker T. Washington graduated from Hampton in 1875 with high marks.
+Washington graduated from Hampton in 1875 with high marks.
 For a time, he taught at his old grade school in Malden, Virginia, and attended Wayland Seminary in Washington, D.C.
 In 1879, he was chosen to speak at Hampton's graduation ceremonies, where afterward General Armstrong offered Washington a job teaching at Hampton.
 In 1881, the Alabama legislature approved $2,000 for a "colored" school, the Tuskegee Normal and Industrial Institute (now known as Tuskegee University).
-General Armstrong was asked to recommend a white man to run the school, but instead recommended Booker T. Washington.
+General Armstrong was asked to recommend a white man to run the school but instead recommended Washington.
 Classes were first held in an old church, while Washington traveled all over the countryside promoting the school and raising money.
-He reassured whites that nothing in the Tuskegee program would threaten white supremacy or pose any economic competition to whites.
+He reassured white people that nothing in the Tuskegee program would threaten white supremacy or pose any economic competition to white people.

-In 1895, Booker T. Washington publicly put forth his philosophy on race relations in a speech at the Cotton States and International Exposition in Atlanta, Georgia, known as the "Atlanta Compromise."
-In his speech, Washington stated that African Americans should accept disenfranchisement and social segregation as long as whites allow them economic progress, educational opportunity and justice in the courts.
+In 1895, Washington publicly put forth his philosophy on race relations in a speech at the Cotton States and International Exposition in Atlanta, Georgia, known as the "Atlanta Compromise."
+In his speech, Washington stated that African Americans should accept disenfranchisement and social segregation as long as white people allow them economic progress, educational opportunity and justice in the courts.

-In 1901, President Theodore Roosevelt invited Booker T. Washington to the White House, making him the first African American to be so honored.
-But the fact that Roosevelt asked Washington to dine with him (inferring the two were equal) was unprecedented and controversial, causing an ferocious uproar among whites.
+In 1901, President Theodore Roosevelt invited Washington to the White House, making him the first African American to be so honored.
+But the fact that Roosevelt asked Washington to dine with him (inferring the two were equal) was unprecedented and controversial, causing an ferocious uproar among white people.

 Death and Legacy

-Booker T. Washington was a complex individual, who lived during a precarious time in advancing racial equality.
-On one hand, he was openly supportive of African Americans taking a "back seat" to whites, while on the other he secretly financed several court cases challenging segregation.
+Washington was a complex individual, who lived during a precarious time in advancing racial equality.
+On one hand, he was openly supportive of African Americans taking a "back seat" to white people, while on the other he secretly financed several court cases challenging segregation.
 By 1913, Washington had lost much of his influence.
-The newly inaugurated Wilson administration was cool to the idea of racial integration and African-American equality.
+The newly inaugurated Wilson administration was cool to the idea of racial integration and African American equality.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!